Fevol/starlight-site-graph/packages/starlight-site-graph/README.md

 ## ❤️ Support

-If you like this project, please consider giving it a star on GitHub, contributing some code, or sponsoring me via [GitHub Sponsors](https://github.com/sponsors/Fevol) (but my personal preference goes to the first two options).
+If you like this project, please consider giving it a star on GitHub, contributing some code, or sponsoring me via [GitHub Sponsors](https://github.com/sponsors/Fevol).